-This little stocking is a festive way to hold gift cards, some treats, or any other small gift you want to dress-up a little.
-The great thing about this method though, is that you can blow-up the stocking pattern and make stockings as big as you want by following the same, easy process.
+This little Christmas stocking pattern is a festive way to hold gift cards, some treats, or any other small gift you want to dress-up a little.
+The great thing about this method though, is that you can blow-up the Christmas stocking pattern and make stockings as big as you want by following the same, easy process.
 (And who doesn’t sometimes want new, hip stockings to impress Santa?)

 So start by printing the stocking pattern (click here for template) -or designing one of your own.
 Fabric requirements need to be enough fabric to cut two stocking shapes from two different fabrics.
 For this size stocking you will need an 11″ x 14″ piece of fabric for front and back outside pieces and another 11″ x 14″ piece for front and back lining pieces.
 (1 Fat Quarter would be enough for all four pieces, but they would all be the same.)